Raúl González: Real Madrid Castilla

 On 20 June 2019, he was appointed manager of Real Madrid Castilla.
 His debut on 25 August was a 1–1 draw at Las Rozas in Segunda División B.

 Raúl's team made the promotion playoffs in 2021, losing to the seeded Ibiza after a goalless draw in the semi-finals.
 He then talked down rumours that he would replace his former teammate Zinedine Zidane as first-team manager.

 Two years later, Castilla again made the playoffs, in the new Primera Federación.
 The final against Eldense went to extra time and a 3–3 draw in the second leg, with the team from the Valencian Community winning promotion due to a better regular season finish.
 Raúl's press conference after the game was cancelled for security reasons due to an invasion of the pitch and facilities by celebrating fans of the home team.

-On 27 May 2025, Raúl left as Castilla manager.
+In 2024–25, Castilla were in the relegation zone at the turn of the year, but ended the season near the promotion playoffs.
+Raúl announced his exit, having been overlooked for the first-team job that went to Xabi Alonso; he was succeeded at Castilla by Álvaro Arbeloa.